 With the Affordable Care Act (aka Obamacare) in full swing and the Cadillac Tax on the horizon, employers are making significant changes to their benefits to manage costs, increase participation and engagement, implement cost-sharing strategies, and improve health.
 And, despite these benefits changes, the majority of employers (56 percent) expect 2016 healthcare costs to increase.
 This is according to the new Wells Fargo Insurance 2015 Employee Benefits Trends Survey.

-The Affordable Care Act (ACA) introduced premium tax credits to give you and your family a discount to buy health insurance coverage through the Health Insurance Marketplace.
-If you are eligible, these tax credits can reduce your family’s health insurance cost to no higher than 9.5 percent or as low as two percent of your household income.
+The Affordable Care Act (ACA) introduced premium tax credits to give you and your family a discount to buy individual health insurance coverage through the Health Insurance Marketplace.
+If you are eligible, these tax credits can reduce your family’s health insurance cost to no higher than 9.5 percent or as low as 2 percent of your household income.
 Before you can calculate the amount of your premium tax credit, you must first calculate your modified adjusted gross income (MAGI).
 Note: Keep in mind that premium tax credits can work with reimbursement plans like the Small Business HRA, but that you must report your HRA allowance amount to avoid tax penalties.